klugerama/webmin-dnsmasq/README.md

 To enable one or more list item, click the checkbox to the left of the item and click `Enable`.
 More than one item at a time may be enabled or disabled by checking more than one box.

+For most list values, the order is not important.
+However, for those configuration options for which order is important, an additional column is shown on the right-hand side showing up and down arrows.
+Click one of these arrows to move the corresponding item up or down, respectively.
+The items above or below will be reordered appropriately.

 ### Manual configuration file editing
 Finally, you may directly edit the configuration file(s) by clicking `Edit config files` under the `DNS settings` tab.